Riley Pint: Colorado Rockies

 On November 15, 2022, the Rockies added Pint to the 40-man roster to protect him from the Rule 5 draft.
 Pint suffered a mild oblique strain during spring training and was optioned to Triple-A Albuquerque to begin the 2023 season.
+In 13 games for Albuquerque, Pint worked to a 7.41 ERA with 24 strikeouts in 17 innings pitched.
+On May 14, 2023, the Rockies announced that Pint would be promoted to the major leagues for the first time.